duckki/duckki.github.io/_posts/2024-01-03-properties-of-reference.md

 In Rust, there is no way to pass owned references to other functions.
 The viable alternative is moving objects around.
 In this sense, ownership is restricted to the declared function in Rust.

-### Reference Mutability
+## Reference Mutability

 Mutability implies exclusivity in Rust, but not the other way around.

 For example, a local variable can be declared immutable, while it will start out to be a unique, exclusive and owner reference.
 So, exclusivity doesn't always mean mutability.

-Also, there is a situation where immutable reference turns out to be the only accessible reference (thus, the exclusive reference).
+Also, there is a situation where an immutable reference turns out to be the only accessible reference (thus, the exclusive reference).
 That happens when it's the only live borrow from a mutable reference.
-By the way, in this case, I argue that it could be [allowed to upgrade to a mutable reference](https://duckki.github.io/2024/01/01/inferred-mutability.html) (under certain conditions).
+In this case, I argue that it could be [allowed to upgrade to a mutable reference]({% post_url 2024-01-01-inferred-mutability %}) under certain conditions.

-### Summary of the Relationships
+## Summary of the Relationships

 - Uniqueness implies ownership.
 - Ownership implies uniqueness and exclusivity, unless borrowed.